stevecope/mqtt-topic-logger/README.md

 The logger will return True if successful and False if not.

 To prevent loss of data in the case of computer failure the logs are continuously flushed to disk .

+The logger will not clear log files when you start the logger you should ensure the log directory is empty.
+When logging  to a csv file you can change the default header order using a header file.
+Each topic requires its own header entry.
+Below is an example header file:

+test/sensor1,time_ms,time,ms,Urms,Umin,Umax
+test/sensor2,time_ms,time,ms,Urms,Umin,Umax
+test/sensor3,time_ms,time,sensor,count,status
+test/sensor4,time_ms,time,ms,Urms,Umin,Umax,count

+You can see that topics sensor1 and sensor2 use the same header whereas sensor3 and sensor4 have different headers.